What is Design For Manufacturing (DFM)?

 Why is Design for Manufacturing Important?

 For any business looking to make money and create products that are profitable, DFM is vital for efficiency, speed, and high rates of production.
-It is thought that approximately 70% of the manufacturing costs of a product derive from decisions made in the early design stages, such as materials used or method of manufacturing.
+It is thought that approximately 70% of the manufacturing costs of a product derive from design decisions made in the early design stages, such as materials used or method of manufacturing.
 DFM therefore has great cost-reduction capabilities.
 A focus on the design stage, available through DFM, would significantly reduce the final production cost.
 It can also enable the identification, quantification and elimination of waste or inefficiencies at various points throughout the manufacture and production process.
 It may additionally be used as a method of benchmarking and, in doing so, a company can assess the products of competitors.

 - Products made with DFM will have a lower production cost